rsdoiel/rsdoiel.github.io/blog/2020/08/15/Portable-Oberon-7.md

 two procedure from `Out`, namely `Out.String()` and `Out.Ln()`.
 We've seen both before.

-### Input0
+### Input

-There are other input modules provided by Karl that are not listed in the Oakwood guide lines.Basically these consist of lower level abstractions necessary to mask the vagaries of the POSIX systems.
-You probably will not find the same modules available when using other Oberon compilers.
-I don't often use `Input0` directly but in "SlowCat" I need access to the system clock. `Input0` provides "Time" which let's you read the epoch value provided by Unix.
-I am using this to create a busy wait delay between displaying lines of text.
+"SlowCat" needs to calculate how often to write a line of text to standard output with the `Out` module.
+To do that I need access to the system's current time.
+There isn't an Oakwood module for time.
+There is a module called `Input` which provides a "Time" procedure.
+As a result I need to import `Input` as well as `In` even though
+I am using `In` to manage reading the file I am processing with "SlowCat".

+A note about Karl's implementation.  `Input` is an Oakwood module that provides access to three system resources -- mouse, keyboard and system time.
+Karl provides two versions `Input` and `Input0`, the first is intended to be used with the `XYPlane` module for graphical applications the second for POSIX shell based application.
+In the case of "SlowCat" I've stuck with `Input` as I am only accessing time I've stuck with `Input` to make my source code more portable if you're using another Oberon compiler.

 ## Working with Karl's extensions

+This is the part of my code which is not portable between compiler implementations and with Oberon Systems.
 Karl provides a number of extension module wrapping various POSIX calls.
 We are going to use two, [extArgs](http://miasap.se/obnc/obncdoc/ext/extArgs.def.html) which provides access to command line arguments and [extConvert](http://miasap.se/obnc/obncdoc/ext/extConvert.def.html) which provides a means of converting strings to integers.
+If you are using another Oberon compiler you'll need to find their equivalents and change my code example.
+I use `extArgs` to access the command line parameters included in my POSIX shell invocation and I've used `extConvert` to convert the string presentation of the delay to an integer value for my delay.

-## Our Algorithm
+## Our Approach

 To create "SlowCat" we need four procedures and one global variable.

+`Usage()`
-+ `Usage()` display a help text if parameters don't make sense
+: display a help text if parameters don't make sense

+`ProcessArgs()`
-+ `ProcessArgs()` to get our delay time from the command line
+: to get our delay time from the command line

+`Delay(count : INTEGER)`
-+ `Delay(count : INTEGER)` a busy wait procedure
+: a busy wait procedure

+`SlowCat(count : INTEGER)`
-+ `SlowCat(count : INTEGER)` take standard input and display like a teleprompter
+: take standard input and display like a teleprompter

+`count`
-+ `count` is an integer holding our delay value (seconds of waiting) which is set by ProcessArgs()
+: is an integer holding our delay value (seconds of waiting) which is set by ProcessArgs()

 ### Usage